threatworx/twigs/README.rst

   --no_code             Disable storing code for reference in ThreatWorx.
   --sast                Perform static code analysis on your source code --iac_checks          Perform security checks on IaC templates

+Mode: oci_cis
+$ twigs oci_cis --help
+usage: twigs oci_cis [-h] --assetid ASSETID [--assetname ASSETNAME] [--no_obp]

+optional arguments:
+  -h, --help            show this help message and exit --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
+                        A name/label to be assigned to the discovered asset --no_obp              Do not run Oracle Best Practice checks

 Mode: docker
 $ twigs docker --help